Improvised Music from Japan

-Improvised Music from Japan is a website and record label.
+Improvised Music from Japan is a music website and record label.

 The website was originally known as Japanese Free Improvisers.
-As its name suggests, it concentrates on Japanese and Japan-based improvisers, particularly free improvisers.
+As its name suggests, it concentrates on Japanese and Japan-based musical improvisers, particularly free improvisers.
+It was founded in 1996 by Yoshiyuki Suzuki.

+Releases

 In December 2001, a compilation box-set, also called Improvised Music from Japan, was released to mark the fifth anniversary of the website.
 It was a 10 CD collection of previously unissued material from a variety of Japanese musicians (some of them collaborating with Europeans and Americans).
 The artists featured on the release are: